-The Best HR Tech Platforms for Every Part of a Company's Lifecycle
+Top HR Tech Platforms for Every Stage of a Company’s Growth

 As companies scale and their People Operations teams evolve, they have different demands from their HR Tech stack.
 This article describes the different priorities companies have at each stage of their lifecycle and the tools best equipped to meet their needs at each stage.